 Test and optimize.
 You'll have to try out different angles or positions to maximize energy.
 You can use PVs (photovoltaics) to capture this.

-Tech easily comes to mind when we're talking about innovation project ideas for students.
-Think about who doesn't own a smartphone these days.
+Apps easily come to mind when we're talking about innovation project ideas for students.
+Who doesn't own a smartphone with a ton of apps these days?

-Mobile app development offers you the wonderful opportunity to express your thoughts while trying to solve a problem.
+Mobile app development offers you the wonderful opportunity to express your creativity while trying to solve a problem.

-Alright, here's a quick question: have you ever thought about building an app to solve a specific problem?
-If that's crossed your mind at one point, this should be an interesting new idea for project for you.
+Have you ever thought about building an app to solve a specific problem?
+If that's crossed your mind at one point, this should be an interesting new idea for a project.

 What You'll Need: